-Okay, I’ve been to Paris a few times, and I’ve been the budget backpacker who squeezed in a trip to Paris in January in a weekend by staying with my friend at her apartment, walking everywhere, and using the crap out of my student discount for the train there and my French visa to get into museums for free or at a discount.
+Okay, I’ve been to Paris quite a few times, and I’ve been the budget backpacker who squeezed in a trip to Paris in January on a weekend by staying with my friend at her apartment, walking everywhere, using the crap out of my student discount for the train there, and my French visa to get into museums for free or at a discount.

 If you really want to do Paris on the cheap, you certainly can.
 But if this trip is a honeymoon or romantic getaway, there are times when you’ll want to splurge and times you’ll want to save.

 Either way you travel, that’s where we come in.
 We’re here to break down the perfect trip to Paris budget including flights, hotels, dining, and more!